McKeen Motor Car Company: Surviving McKeen products

 The NSRM also owns the remains of a second McKeen car which was converted into a diesel-electric switching locomotive.

 Another McKeen body, construction number 83/103, survives in Ramona, California.
 It originally belonged to the San Diego Cuyamaca & Eastern Railroad then was later sold to the Yuma Valley Railroad before arriving in Alaska around 1921, being re-engined and round-nosed in 1924, converted to an unpowered trailer in 1935 and finally retired in the late 1940s after serving in the 714th Railway Battalion during WWII.

 The car, originally named the "Cuyamaca", is now undergoing restoration by Madison Kirkman of the McKeen Motor Car Company Historical Society.

-Two unpowered McKeen trailers survive; one is a storage shed in St. Helena, California. while the other is at the Illinois Railway Museum.
+Two unpowered McKeen trailers survive; Union Pacific T8 is preserved at the Illinois Railway Museum.
+Southern Pacific 16 is in private ownership as a storage shed in St. Helena, California.